||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

-"Other people have it all!"
-Fenris retorted, speaking with a venom that caught Athene by surprise.
-"I'm sorry to go back to the Maharani, but Kashyap has been dead barely an hour and she has already disowned the court and the royalist supporters in the Dhusarian Church.
-She's happy to let Yuanshi suffer.
-I've played by the rules, tried to be loyal and look where it has got me!
+“Other people have it all!”
+Fenris retorted, speaking with a venom that surprised even him.
+“I’m sorry to talk about the Maharani again, but Kashyap has been dead barely an hour and she has already disowned the court and all royalist supporters in the Dhusarian Church.
+She’s happy to let Yuanshi suffer.
+I’ve played by the rules, tried to be loyal and look where it has got me!
 Halfway across this bridge with Que Qiao Corporation troops advancing on both sides!
 I should throw myself in the lake.
-I'd wish I'd never been born!"
+I’d wish I’d never been born!”

 “Finally!” cried Athene.
 Hand on hip, she wagged a finger of her other before his downcast gaze.
 “We get to the petulant cry of the hopeless!
 But do you really mean what you say?
 Do you want to know what the world would be like if you hadn’t been born?”

 Fenris thought about it, then nodded.
 “Yes!” he said defiantly.
 “I would!”